NathanielB123/TT/README.md

 ### Finished:

-- A definition of a weak type theory (WTT) - that is, a dependent type theory without definitional β/η laws - without setoids or quotients.
+- A definition of a weak type theory (WTT) - that is, a dependent type theory without judgemental β/η laws - without setoids or quotients.
 Instead, we define (single) substitution as a *relation*.
   - The inductive-inductive syntax is defined in [Syntax](WTT/Syntax.agda).
   - We then go on to show that substitution can be computed recursively in [Comp<>](WTT/Comp<>.agda).
   - We also construct the standard model in [Model](WTT/Model.agda).
   - I think the especially interesting aspect here is that, because there is no redundancy in the substitution relation, the syntax is coherent (i.e. provably an `hSet`) and it therefore might be possible to construct a model in arbitrary n-types (`--without-K`).
-Unfortunately, defining such a model is still non-trivial (we need extra coherences).
+Unfortunately, defining such a model is still non-trivial (we need to mutually prove extra coherences).

 ### WIP: